-11.4 Use of Vacation Time
+11.5 Use of Vacation Time

-An employee shall be entitled to use the vacation time accrued upon successfully completing three (3) months of employment or prior if approved by the General Manager.
 Timing of vacations must be approved by the Department Head or General Manager at a time that is convenient to the District.

-11.5 Vacation Buy Back
+11.6 Vacation Buy Back

-On December 31st of each year, vacation balances will be paid down to 420 hours for fulltime exempt employees and 320 hours for all other non-exempt employees.
+On December 31st of each year, vacation balances will be paid down to 420 hours for full-time exempt employees and 320 hours for all other non-employees.

-11.6 Universal Leave
+11.7 Universal Leave

-Chief Executive Officers are eligible for universal leave, which shall accrue as follows:
+Chief Executive Managers are eligible for universal leave, which shall accrue as follows:

-Years of Service Bi-weekly Pay Period Universal Leave Accrual Rate
+Years of Service Bi-weekly Pay Period Universal

+Leave Accrual Rate

-0 - 4 years 8.93 hours
+0-4 years 8.93 hours

-5 - 9 years 10.77 hours
+5-9 years 10.77 hours

 10 - 14 years 11.70 hours

 15+ years 13.54 hours

 On December 31st of each year, universal leave balances will be paid down to 620 hours.
-Chief Executive Officers shall be entitled to use the universal leave accrued upon completing three (3) months of employment or prior if approved by the General Manager.
+Chief Executive Managers shall be entitled to use the universal leave accrued upon completing three (3) months of employment or prior if approved by the General Manager.

-To comply with the Paid Sick Leave Act, Chief Executive Officers may use universal leave prior to completing the introductory period for the following purposes:
+To comply with the Paid Sick Leave Act, Chief Executive Managers may use universal leave prior to completing the introductory period for the following purposes: